ikuznalex/teamlead-notes/communicating-text-message.md

 > Show your respect and ability to solve the reader's problem through the text.

-## What?
-Writer's problem does it solve.
+## What? writer's problem does it solve.

 ## Summary